syncfusion-content/blazor-docs/blazor/rich-text-editor/markdown.md

 | Escape Character | `\(`any syntax`)` | Escape any markdown syntax by prefix `\` to the syntax.<br>Example:<br>`\**`Bold text`**`|
 | HTML Entities | Copyright: &copy; - `&copy;` <br>Trade mark: &trade; - `&trade;`<br>Registered: &reg; - `&reg;`<br>Ampersand: &amp; - `&amp;`<br>Less than: &lt; - `&lt;`<br>Greater than: &gt; - `&gt;` | For HTML entities, add & and ; to the front and back of the respective entities. |

-N> The above listed commands alone are supported in Syncfusion markdown editor.
+N> The above listed commands alone are supported in Syncfusion&reg; markdown editor.
 For other unsupported commands, you can achieve using the HTML tags in markdown editor.
 The foot notes, definitions, math, and check list markdown syntax are also not supported.

 ## Insert table